-- stage_block (threading.Event) used to signal to the carrying Pilot that the current trial stage is over - current_trial (int) If not zero, initial number of trial_counter - reward (int) ms to open solenoids - allow_repeat (bool) Whether the correct port is allowed to repeat between trials - kwargs
+- stage_block (threading.Event) used to signal to the carrying Pilot that the current trial stage is over - current_trial (int) If not zero, initial number of trial_counter - reward (int) ms to open solenoids - allow_repeat (bool) Whether the correct port is allowed to repeat between trials - kwargs water(args, kwargs) First stage of task - open a port if it's poked. response() Just have to alert the Terminal that the current trial has ended and turn off any lights. end() When shutting down, release all hardware objects and turn LEDs off.

 STAGE_NAMES

-- PARAMS
+PARAMS

 DATA

 HARDWARE

-- PLOT
+PLOT